hotosm/learnosm/_posts/en/0500-10-24-tm-admin_en.md

 Geospatial desktop applications like JOSM or QGIS allow mappers to more precisely draw the areas of interest, compared to the slippy web map inside the Tasking Manager.
 You can also determine special task shapes and sizes beforehand.

 > The Tasking Manager is a web application.
-Please make sure the file you upload is reduced in it's size.
+Please make sure the file you upload is reduced in its size.
 You might want to simplify geometries first and cut off too many digits of the coordinates.

 **Upload a GeoJSON or KML file of the area of interest to be mapped**